The Law Regarding Texting While Driving

 What does the law mean and who does it apply to?

 In short, this law prohibits drivers of commercial motor vehicle from texting while driving.
 The way the law is worded, it also places a burden on a motor carrier to neither allow nor require drivers to text while driving.

 What are the consequences of being found guilty of texting while driving a commercial motor vehicle?

 This violation is treated as a class 1 misdemeanor in Arizona.
 This means there is the potential for up to six months in jail, and $2,500 in fines plus surcharges, which would nearly double the fine.
 In practice, jail time is unlikely and the fine will be less than the maximum.

-The cop couldn’t see into the defendant’s vehicle to observe the violation.
+The citing officer could not see into the defendant’s vehicle to observe the violation.

-We are always surprised with how cops claim to be able to see the interior of a commercial motor vehicle while driving along at highway speeds, especially when a truck, for example, is usually much higher than a police vehicle.
-Regardless, many cops claim to have magic x-ray vision and will issue tickets for texting when no texting has taken place.
-So as you might gather, the ability of the cop to have observed the alleged violation is one area we challenge.
+We are always surprised with how officer’s claim to be able to see the interior of a commercial motor vehicle while driving along at highway speeds, especially when a truck, for example, is usually much higher than a police vehicle.
+Regardless, many police officers claim to have magic x-ray vision and will issue tickets for texting when no texting has taken place.
+So as you might gather, the ability of the officer to have observed the alleged violation is one area we challenge.